Narcissist1/Data-mining-algorithms-implementation/README.md

 The i-th line (where i goes from 2 to n + 1) gives the (i - 1)-th point in the dataset as: x1 x2 ... xd c where the first d values are the coordinates of the point, and c = 1 (if the point is blue) or 0 (red).
-An example dataset of 4 two-dimensional points is:
-4 2
-1 2 0
-2 1 0
-3 2 1
-2 4 1
-Deliverables